Background pattern

 Elderly patients

-Elderly patients usually respond to doses of between 0.15and 0.2mg per kg of body weight.
+Elderly patients usually respond to doses between 0.15 and 0.2 mg per kg of body weight.

-This dose is lower in patients with a liver disease called cirrhosis and in patients who have received special medications for the treatment of mental illnesses (neuroleptics), powerful analgesics (called opioids) or sedatives before receiving etomidate.
+This dose is lower in patients with a liver disease called cirrhosis and in patients who have received special medications for the treatment of mental illnesses (neuroleptics), potent analgesics (called opioids), or sedatives before receiving etomidate.

-Before administering etomidate, the doctor usually gives the patient a medication such as diazepam, which depresses the central nervous system and reduces uncontrolled muscle spasms.
+Before administering etomidate, the doctor usually gives the patient a medicine like diazepam, which depresses the central nervous system and reduces uncontrolled muscle spasms.

 If you use more Etomidato-Lipuro than you should

-The most likely effect of etomidate is on breathing and circulation.
-Uncontrolled muscle movements may also occur.
-In addition, etomidate may also affect the function of the adrenal glands.
+It is most likely that etomidate will affect breathing and circulation.
+Uncontrolled muscle movements may occur.
+In addition to this, etomidate may also affect adrenal gland function.

-The following side effects may be serious and require immediate treatment:
+The following side effects may be serious and therefore require immediate treatment:

-• Respiratory arrest or stoppage for a short time.
-Your anesthesiologist may easily control these situations.
+• Breathing may slow down or stop for a short time.
+Your anesthetist can easily control these situations.

 Rare(may affect up to 1 in 1,000 people):

 • Allergic reactions have been observed.
-A special type of hypersensitivity reaction, anaphylactoid reaction, has also been observed.
+A special type of hypersensitivity reaction, called an anaphylactoid reaction, has also been observed.

 • Shock.